This post contains affiliate links.

 I always recommend using a fine mesh sifter, which helps make sure there are no clumps of sugar in your powdered sugar when mixing with the butter.

-*By the way, if you’re looking for a great Sifter to break down your clumps in your dry ingredients, I found the perfect Baking Sieve Cup Stainless Steel Sifter.
+*By the way, if you’re looking for a great Sifter to break down the clumps in your dry ingredients, I found the perfect Baking Sieve Cup Stainless Steel Sifter.
 This sifter is great because it can sift through large amounts of dry ingredients at a much faster rate than regular handheld sifters.
 You can check out this Sifter Sieve Cup on Amazon!

 You Used Low-Fat Butter or Margarine with an Extended Shelf Life